CERT-Polska/karton/docs/getting_started.rst

 Installation
 ------------

-You can get the karton framework from pip:
+You can get the Karton framework from pip:

 .. code-block:: console